bhowmikp/design-patterns/creational_patterns/prototype/README.md

 - when instances of a class can have one of only a few different combinations of state.
 It may be more convenient to install a corresponding number of prototypes and clone them rather than instantiating the class manually

 ## Benefits
+- **Hides the concrete product classes from the client, thereby reducing the number of names clients know about**.
 - **Adding and removing products at run-time**.
 - **Specifying new objects by varying values**.
 This kind of design lets users define new "classes" without programming.
 The Prototype pattern can greatly reduce the number of classes a system needs.
 - **Specifying new objects by varying structure**.